zammad/zammad-admin-documentation/system/core-workflows/how-do-they-work.rst

    .. note::

-      You have to use the "remove option" before to perform this action.
+      You have to use the "remove option" before performing this action.
       It allows you to use *existing* configured values.

 remove option |ui| |api|